iancze/iancze.github.io/content/people/index.md

       src: Ian_Czekala.jpeg
       blurb: Ian is a lecturer in the [School of Physics and Astronomy](https://www.st-andrews.ac.uk/physics-astronomy/) at the [University of St. Andrews](https://www.st-andrews.ac.uk/) in Scotland.
 He is broadly interested in star and planet formation, machine learning, and Bayesian inference for astrophysics.
     - name: Jeff Jennings
-      stage: postdoc
+      stage: former
       src: Jeff_Jennings.jpeg
       link: https://science.psu.edu/astro/people/jzj5732
-      blurb: Jeff is an [Eberly Research Fellow](https://science.psu.edu/astro/people/jzj5732) postdoc in the Astronomy and Astrophysics department at Pennsylvania State University.
+      blurb: Jeff was an [Eberly Research Fellow](https://science.psu.edu/astro/people/jzj5732) postdoc in the Astronomy and Astrophysics department at Pennsylvania State University.
 He focuses on protoplanetary disk science and statistical techniques for data analysis, including applications to image synthesis for astronomical interferometry.
+Jeff is now a software engineer at the Flatiron Institute / Center for Computational Astrophysics.
     - name : Brianna Zawadzki
       stage: former
       src: Brianna_Zawadzki.png